Get Started with Artificial Intelligence

 Classifications

 Is a hot dog a sandwich?
 This question has led to countless hours of friendly philosophical debate about how we categorize things.
 But in the real world, the stakes can be much higher.
-Is this plant edible or poisonous?
+What is this plant?
+Is it edible or poisonous?
 Is that email legitimate or a phishing attempt?
 Classification is often the first step in taking some kind of action, making it an incredibly valuable skill.

 So it isn’t surprising that computer scientists have worked hard to create AI that’s good at classifying data.
 Identifying plants and phishing emails is only the tip of the iceberg.
 Financial institutions need to flag fraudulent transactions.
 Medical professionals must diagnose illnesses.
 Social media platforms want to identify toxic comments.
 All of these are examples of classification problems.
 AI can effectively make the first pass at classifying, and then the professionals can take it from there.

 Often, AI classifiers can do the job just as well, or better, than humans.
-That said, each classifier is only good at one, narrow task.
+That said, most classifiers are only good at one, narrow task.
 So the AI that’s great at detecting phishing emails would be lousy at identifying pictures of actual fish.

 Robotic Navigation

-Some AIs excel at navigating a changing environment, and that might mean actual navigation in the case of autonomous (hands-free) driving.
+Some AIs excel at navigating a changing environment, and that includes actual navigation in the case of autonomous (hands-free) driving.
 AI-powered cars are already quite capable of keeping centered in a lane and following at a safe distance on the highway.
-They adapt to curves in the road, gusts of wind from semi trucks, and sudden stops due to traffic.
+They adapt to city traffic patterns, curves in the road, gusts of wind from semi trucks, and sudden stops.

 AI that can adapt to changing environmental conditions have all sorts of real-world applications.
 For example, businesses need to produce and deliver products to their customers every day.
 Lots of market conditions play a role in how quickly that gets done: materials availability, manufacturing capacity, existing inventory, transportation costs, even real-time traffic.
 AI can optimize the supply chain even while conditions are changing.